 - Faculty engage in regular Friday afternoon professional development workshops on DEI throughout the year and an all-day exploration of race.
 Each year a faculty contingent attends the NAIS People of Color Conference and many faculty engage in other local and national professional development opportunities centered around social justice.

-- We facilitate social identity discussion groups for parents who identify as Black/African American-identified and Hispanic/Latino/Latinx; for White-identified parents raising Black/African American-identified and Hispanic/Latino/Latinx-identified children; for Asian- and Asian-American-identified parents; and for parents of students with transgender or non-binary identities; and an anti-racist allyship group for White-identified parents;.
+- We facilitate social identity discussion groups for parents who identify as Black/African American-identified and Hispanic/Latino/Latinx; for White-identified parents raising Black/African American-identified and Hispanic/Latino/Latinx-identified children; for Asian- and Asian-American-identified parents; for parents of students with transgender or non-binary identities; and an anti-racist allyship group for White-identified parents;.
 In addition, the Interfaith and Worldview group is for those seeking opportunities to gather together to explore religion, culture, and worldview.

 About joining a Parent Social Identity Discussion Group